 - Special Fee:

 Course DescriptionCovers the study of biographies, autobiographies, memoirs, and journals as works of literature.
-Prerequisite: WR 115 and RD 115 or or equivalent placement test scores.
+Prerequisites: WR 115 and RD 115 or equivalent placement test scores.
 Audit available.

 Intended Outcomes for the course

 Upon completion of the course, students should be able to:

 - Recognize the structures of biography and autobiography as distinct forms of literature.